 Burleigh Heads Beach: Located between Surfer’s Paradise and Coolangatta.
 Protected waters for great swimming, a magnet for surfers, and lovely walks in the adjacent National Park.

 Currumbin Creek Beach: Where the river meets the sea at Currumbin.
 Dolphins, fishing, and a hard surf break that’s perfect for longboard riders.

 Palm Beach: Voted the cleanest beach in Queensland, this one is often less crowded than the ones to the north that are closer to the action of Surfer’s.

 Queensland’s “other” coast can be a little more laid-back and has some wonderful views of the hinterland and the state’s famed Glass House Mountains.

 Peregian Beach: All the terrific sand, surf and swimming you’ll find at other beaches without the crowds.
-Walk for miles and give a passing nod to only a handful of fellow travellers.
+Walk for miles and give a passing nod to only a handful of fellow travelers.